giuseppewebber/embedded-project/README.md

 - Arduino to program the ESP32;
 - CCS to run the MSP code;
 - An IDE with Python updated to pi-3.10.7 version;
-- Some libraries that are going to be included in the README later
+- Some libraries that are going to be included in the README later.

 <a name="layoutlist"></a>
 # <strong> Project Layout </strong>